google/oboe/src/flowgraph/resampler/README.md

     940 * 48000 * 44100 = 1023.1292517...

 You cannot generate a fractional number of frames.
 So the resampler will sometimes generate 1023 frames and sometimes 1024 frames.
 On average it will generate 1023.1292517 frames.
-The resample stores the fraction internally and keeps track of when to consume or generate a frame.
+The resampler stores the fraction internally and keeps track of when to consume or generate a frame.

 You can either use a fixed number of input frames or a fixed number of output frames.
 The other frame count will vary.